Loss of smell (anosmia)

 Anyone of any age can be affected by temporary anosmia, but permanent or longer-lasting loss of smell is more common in those over the age of 50.

-Investigation of anosmia is usually undertaken by an ear, nose and throat (ENT) specialist.
+At OneWelbeck, diagnostic investigations of anosmia are carried out by our ENT specialists.
 During a consultation, your consultant will ask you about your symptoms, examine your nose and run tests to evaluate the extent of your condition.
-If there is no clear cause, they may also send you for a CT or MRI scan to look for structural abnormalities in your sinuses.
+If there is no clear cause for your loss of smell, they may also send you for a CT or MRI scan to look for structural abnormalities in your sinuses.

-For example, nasal polyps are usually treated with topical steroid drops and/ or oral steroids, and allergic rhinitis can be treated with antihistamines and topical steroid sprays.
+For example, nasal polyps are usually treated with topical steroid drops and/or oral steroids, and allergic rhinitis can be treated with antihistamines and topical steroid sprays.

 Similarly, if your anosmia is caused by a condition that affects the brain or nerves, appropriate treatments may reduce the extent of your loss of smell.